How to Become a Top Fashion Designer Earning $15k Daily

 While studying, you can get some hands-on experience by participating in an internship programme at a clothing manufacturer, retailer, stylist, design firm or other relevant organization.

 The connections you make through your training, internship or apprenticeship will be vital as you pursue your career in fashion, and working with industry professionals will give you an opportunity to pick up important skills first-hand.

-You may really need to consider a number of factors before enrolling into a fashion school.
+You may really need to consider several factors before enrolling in a fashion school.

 - Personality index

 - Conduct some research about the school you want to attend (find out and know the school’s requirements, history, management, fees, facilities, programmes, training duration, etc.)